 6. Create an account with your new registrar.

 Next, head to your new registrar and make an account.
 Find its transfer service page and enter the domain name you're transferring.
-The “www” isn't required — simply enter the name of your domain and its suffix, such as .com, .net, .info, etc.
+The “www” isn't required — simply enter the name of your domain and its suffix (i.e., .com, .org, .info, etc.).

 7. Enter the authorization code.

 Enter the authorization code that was provided by your previous registrar.
-Double-check the code and make sure you entered it exactly as provided — if the code doesn't match, your transfer won't be successful and you may need to start over.
+Double-check that you entered the code exactly as provided.
+If the code doesn't match, your transfer won't be successful and you may need to start over.

 8. Authorize the domain transfer.